About the Grant

 Funding Restrictions and Parameters

-For any peer-reviewed publications resulting from a project funded under this opportunity, the grantee shall submit a draft thirty days in advance of its submission.
-(For materials being submitted for publication, the final accepted manuscript shall be submitted within thirty days of its acceptance for publication).
-The ASPCA has the right, to require a disclaimer be added to any materials stating that the results do not necessarily reflect the views or opinions of the ASPCA.
+For any peer-reviewed publications resulting from a project funded under this opportunity, the grantee shall submit a draft fifteen (15) days in advance of its submission.
+For materials being submitted for publication, the final accepted manuscript shall be submitted within fifteen (15) days of its acceptance for publication.

-- Finalists will be notified via email on or around Friday, August 18, and invited to complete a formal application in our grant management system.
+- Finalists notified via email: On or around Wednesday, April 24 and invited to complete a formal application in our grant management system.